vittalpai/MFPStarterIonic/README.md

 ionic cordova build ios
 ```

-cordova build/run automatical install the needed npm packages and cordova plugins.
+cordova build/run automatically install the needed npm packages and cordova plugins.
-if you prefare to do this step by step use:
+if you prefer to do this step by step use:

 ```bash
 npm install #install npm modules